 You want a good, comprehensive math program for your children: one that is easy to teach and one that gives the children the foundation they need for everyday living and for studying science in our technological world.
 You want your children to have a solid understanding, mastery, and love for math.

-This research-based RightStart™ Mathematics program, used by thousands of children worldwide, is easy to use.
+This elementary and middle-school research-based RightStart™ Mathematics program, used by thousands of children worldwide, is easy to use.
 The lessons tell you what to teach, together with the how and why, day by day and year by year.

-This unique program uses visualization of quantities, de-emphasizes counting, and provides strategies (visual pictures) for learning the facts.
-The primary learning tool is the AL Abacus, a specially designed two-sided abacus that is both kinesthetic and visual.
+This unique program uses visualization of quantities, de-emphasizes counting, and provides strategies for learning the facts.
+The primary learning tool is the Cotter Abacus (AL Abacus), a specially designed two-sided abacus that is both kinesthetic and visual.

 To appreciate visualization, try to imagine eight yellow boxes in a line without grouping them–virtually impossible.
 Next, imagine five of those boxes as blue and three as yellow.

 Now you can see them.
 The children learn to use these mental models for mental arithmetic.

 For young children, counting is inaccurate and inefficient, and it ignores place value.
 However, grouping quantities in fives and tens makes it possible to recognize quantities without counting and to see them mentally.
 Look at the figures above.
 Without counting or grouping, can you tell how many blocks are in the left figure?
 How many in the right figure?

 Understanding is stressed.
 Math needs to be taught so 95% is understood and only 5% memorized.
 When children understand, they need to spend less time in review and practice.
 When children don’t understand, they memorize until the burden becomes too great and then give up.
 Rote memorizing is high maintenance; it requires constant review.
 And those merely memorizing math usually can’t apply it and generally dislike it.